Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 The ability to Export/import your Settings/Theme/Rules to a .json file in case your browser cache clears.

-Timers: Set either (Specific local time for alarms) of (coundown timers).
-Save as Rules with (custom sound file/TTS/Beep)

 # Project Gorgon Live Chat log viewer, Chat Rules and Combat Logger
-New Live Version 1.5 (Beta) is now available!
-Includes text-to-speech and configurable alert rules that can trigger TTS based on keywords, player names, and/or channel names (supports multiple channels using comma-separated lists).
-Also added an on-screen Tips tab, per-channel pop-out windows, and phrase trimming so you can choose to speak only the text before or after a matched phrase.
-Added-  Combat Summary.
-Per Mob Skills/Damage and Pets)

 # 👉  **[Launch Viewer here V1.6](https://peteskis.github.io/Project-Gorgon-Chat-log-viewer/index.html)**